The Citi Simplicity® Card has no rewards or benefits, but it can seriously help those trying to get out of debt

 Advantages of the Citi Simplicity

-The biggest perk of the Citi Simplicity is its super-lengthy introductory balance transfer offer.
-Other cards that have introductory rates on balance transfers typically only offer them for the first 12 to 18 months you have the card, so 21 months is a real advantage.
-It's important to note that balance transfers on this card do incur a 5% balance transfer fee with a $5 minimum, so the transfer isn't entirely without cost.
-But it's likely a massive improvement over the high interest rate you're paying on another credit card.
+The biggest perk of the Citi Simplicity is its lengthy introductory interest rate offer — 18 months gives you a lot of runway to pay off your debt.
+However, it’s important to note that balance transfers on this card do incur a 3% balance transfer fee with a $5 minimum, so the transfer isn’t entirely without cost.
+But it’s likely a massive improvement over the high interest rate you’re paying on another credit card.

-On top of the balance transfer offer, the Citi Simplicity offers 0% interest on all purchases for the first 12 months, which rises to a variable APR of 16.24%-26.24% afterward depending on your creditworthiness.
-While you can find cards with introductory rates on purchases that last longer, it's still a nice feature to have along with the balance transfer offer.
+On top of the balance transfer offer, the Citi Simplicity offers a 0% APR on all purchases for the first 18 months after you open the account, which rises to a variable APR of 14.74% to 24.74% afterward depending on your creditworthiness.
+That’s also on the longer end of cards with introductory rates on purchases, so it’s a nice feature to have along with the balance transfer offer.

 The Citi Simplicity has absolutely no annual fee, so you can keep the card for as long as you wish without having to worry about whether you’re getting enough value from it.
 Plus, it’s a Mastercard, so you shouldn’t have trouble finding merchants who will accept it.